absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 Links a team to an existing project.

 ### **jenkins build**
-Starts a jenkins build with the current project.
+Starts a jenkins build with the selected project.

 ### **configure custom package**
 Configure an existing application/library using custom templates.